 If we still don't know like and dislike as they arise, there is still some concern in our minds.
-If we know the truth of these things, we reflect, "Oh, there is nothing to this feeling of liking here.
+If we know the truth of these things, we reflect, 'Oh, there is nothing to this feeling of liking here.
 It's just a feeling that arises and passes away.
 Dislike is nothing more, just a feeling that arises and passes away.
-Why make anything out of them?"
+Why make anything out of them?'
 If we think that pleasure and pain are personal possessions, then we're in for trouble, we never get beyond the point of having some concern or other in an endless chain.
 This is how things are for most people.

-But these days they don't often talk about the mind when teaching the Dhamma, they don't talk about the truth.
-If you talk the truth people even take exception.
-They say things like, "He doesn't know time and place, he doesn't know how to speak nicely."
+But these days teachers don't often talk about the mind when teaching the Dhamma, they don't talk about the truth.
+If you talk about the truth people may take exception.
+They say things like, 'He doesn't know time and place, he doesn't know how to speak nicely.'
 But people should listen to the truth.
 A true teacher doesn't just talk from memory, he speaks the truth.
-People in society usually speak from memory, he speaks the truth.
+People in society usually speak from memory, the teacher speaks the truth.
 People in the society usually speak from memory, and what's more they usually speak in such a way as to exalt themselves.
-The true monk doesn't talk like that, he talks the truth, the way things are.
+The true monk doesn't speak like that, he speaks the truth, the way things are.

-No matter how much he explains the truth it's difficult for people to understand.
+No matter how much the teacher explains the truth, it's difficult for people to understand.
 It's hard to understand the Dhamma.
-If you understand the Dhamma you should practice accordingly.
+If you understand the Dhamma you should practise accordingly.
 It may not be necessary to become a monk, although the monk's life is the ideal form for practice.
-To really practice, you have to forsake the confusion of the world, give up family and possessions, and take to the forests.
-These are the ideal places to practice.
+To really practise, you have to forsake the confusion of the world, give up family and possessions, and take to the forests.
+These are the ideal places to practise.

-But if we still have family and responsibilities how are we to practice?
-Some people say it's impossible to practice Dhamma as a layperson.
-Consider, which group is larger, monks or lay people?
-There are far more lay people.
-Now if only the monks practice and lay people don't, then that means there's going to be a lot of confusion.
+But if we still have family and responsibilities how are we to practise?
+Some people say it's impossible to practise Dhamma as a layperson.
+Consider, which group is larger, monks or laypeople?
+There are far more laypeople.
+Now if only the monks practise and the laypeople don't, then that means there's going to be a lot of confusion.
 This is wrong understanding.
-"I can't become a monk...."
+'I can't become a monk.'
 Becoming a monk isn't the point!
-Being a monk doesn't mean anything if you don't practice.
-If you really understand the practice of Dhamma then no matter what position or profession you hold in life, be it a teacher, doctor, civil servant or whatever, you can practice the Dhamma every minute of the day.
+Being a monk doesn't mean anything, if you don't practise.
+If you really understand the practice of Dhamma then no matter what position or profession you hold in life, be it a teacher, doctor, civil servant or whatever, you can practise the Dhamma every minute of the day.

-To think you can't practice as a layman is to lose track of the path completely.
+To think you can't practise as a layman is to lose track of the path completely.
 Why is it people can find the incentive to do other things?
 If they feel they are lacking something they make an effort to obtain it.
-If there is sufficient desire people can do anything.
-Some say, "I haven't got time to practice the Dhamma."
-I say, "Then how come you've got time to breathe?"
+If there is sufficient desire, people can do anything.
+Some say, 'I haven't got time to practise the Dhamma.'
+I say, 'Then how come you've got time to breathe?'
 Breathing is vital to people's lives.
-If they saw Dhamma practice as vital to their lives they would see it as important as their breathing.
+If they saw Dhamma practice as vital to their lives, they would see it as important as their breathing.